rebekah999/Data-Analysis-Portfolio/README.md

 A Jupyter notebook where I use logistic regression to predict whether an employee will churn.

-Skills: Data cleaning, EDA, visualization with Matplotlib and Seaborn, scipy stats, sklearn, and Logistic Regression model, Cross-validation
+Skills: Data cleaning, EDA, visualization with Matplotlib and Seaborn, scipy stats, sklearn, Logistic Regression model, and Cross-validation.

 Data: HR Analytics and Job Prediction